vladi-rh/rhoai-genaiops-lab-instructions/docs/4-ready-to-scale-201/1-prompt-versioning.md

 TODO: Instructions and image for how to open a PR in gitea.

+## Prompt Tracker

+We use Git to track our changes and able to tell which prompts and settings are at the moment effective in Canopy, or _were_ at a given time.
+But going through a Git commit history and figure out such answer can be tedious.
+For that reason we built and deploy a tracker for you to visualize your changes.

+You can find the link in the Quick Link drop down or simply clicking [here](https://prompt-tracker-ai501.<CLUSTER_DOMAIN>/?git_repo_url=https://<GIT_SERVER>/<USER_NAME>/<CLUSTER_DOMAIN>).

+TODO: Screenshot

+### Testing the Prompt Tracker

+To test the prompt tracker, try making a change to your model configuration:

+1. Edit your prompt in the `chart/values-test.yaml` file in the `canopy-be` repository.

+2. Let's commit and push the changes:

+    ```bash
+    cd /opt/app-root/src/canopy-be
+    git add .
+    git commit -m  "🦊 Test the Prompt Tracker dashboard 🦊"
+    git push
+    ```

+3. Watch the dashboard update with your new changes or hit `Refresh` if you don't want to wait.

+    TODO: add screenshots

+The dashboard will automatically detect this change and display it in a new card with the changes, the commit information and author details.

 ---

 ## 🌿 Using the New Prompt

-Since we already set up the backend before (in chapter [Intro to Backend](/3-ready-to-scale101/3-intro-to-backend.md)) every change you make to yout prompts will now automatically be updated in the backend.
+Since we already set up the backend before, every change you make to your prompts will now automatically be used in the backend.

-This makes your frontend **dynamic and auditable**—any changes to prompts go through Git, not a hidden textarea.
+This makes your prompts **dynamic and auditable**, any changes to prompts go through Git.

 Go to your Canopy UI and try out your new prompt!